technyon/nuki_hub/README.md

 #### Basic Nuki Configuration

 - Nuki Smartlock enabled: Enable if you want Nuki Hub to connect to a Nuki Lock (1.0-4.0 and Ultra)
-- Nuki Smartlock Ultra enabled: Enable if you want Nuki Hub to connect to a Nuki Lock Ultra
+- Nuki Smartlock Ultra/5th gen enabled: Enable if you want Nuki Hub to connect to a Nuki Lock Ultra/5th gen Pro
 - Nuki Opener enabled: Enable if you want Nuki Hub to connect to a Nuki Opener
 - New Nuki Bluetooth connection mode (disable if there are connection issues): Enable to use the latest Nuki BLE connection mode (recommended).
 Disable if you have issues communicating with the lock/opener